 All ground floor.
 One bedroom: 1 x double.
 Shower room with shower, basin and WC.
 Open-plan sitting, kitchen and dining area.

 Gas central heating.
 Electric oven and gas hob, microwave, fridge with freezer compartment, washing machine.
 TV with Freeview, DVD, WiFi, selection of books and games.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off-road parking for 1 car.
 Outdoor patio and lawned area with furniture.
 Sorry, no pets and no smoking.
 Shop and pub 1 mile.
-Note: No children allowed at property.
 Note: Selection of mobility accessories available if required.
 Note: Small step into shower room.
-Note: WiFi is intermittent.
 Note: property is 5 miles and 15 minutes from Todber Manor Fisheries.

 Set on the banks of the River Stour and reached via a graceful, six arch 15th Century bridge. the small market town of Sturminster Newton is a fascinating holiday destination.
 The surrounding area was apparently a source of inspiration for the works of Thomas Hardy, most famous for his novel 'Tess of the D'Urbervilles' who supposedly wrote 'Return of The Native', whilst living in the town.
 The region is dotted with thatched cottages, rural walks, stunning country views, and towns.